top of page

 Work/werk/n: an opportunity for discovering and shaping; the place where the self meets the world.

-PS: Calling Renaissance Leaders
+PS1: Calling Renaissance Leaders.

-PPS: Conversations with Renaissance leaders
+PS2: Conversations with Renaissance leaders.

 High Flying Above the Walls, with Bertrand Piccard.